 We pledge to keep our neighbors informed of developments that will impact our lake community.
 To promote activities within our lake community that will offer the opportunity for all neighbors to get involved.

-The September LLA meeting will be held on Tuesday September 26th, 7 pm at the Newton Township Hall.
-The results of the survey will be presented to the membership.
+The September LLA meeting was be held on Tuesday September 26th, 7 pm at the Newton Township Hall.
+The results of the survey are below.

 What a great day for a boat parade!
 We had a great turnout of boats, and people around the lake cheering on the parade.
 Thank you Barry Nora for leading the parade.
 Thank you Judges Diane Vitale, Duane Packer and Janet Kincaid.The Lee Lake Association Rocks!
 To see more go to the community Events page below.Community Events

 The Michigan mobile boat wash provided through MSU is coming back to Lee Lake on Friday July 21st from 8 am. to 1 pm.
 The Landing Blitz is a collaborative outreach campaign to raise awareness about preventing the spread of aquatic invasive species (AIS) through recreational boating and related activities.
 Our message about preventing the introduction and spread of AIS from the movement of watercraft and equipment between water bodies at both public and private boating access sites throughout the state.
 The lake association members will again be volunteering to help with the landing blitz.